YudaiFurukawa/Investment-and-Trading/README.md

 2. KNeibors
 3. SVR

 I chose the linear regression as it is the most commonly used regression in the financial industry.
 However, the weakness of the linear regression such as sensitivity to outliers and assumption of data independency should be carefully treated.
 I chose KNeibors as it is robust to noisy training data and the dataset is noisy as a lot of other features that might affect the price are missing.
-I chose SVR as it can do both linear and non-linear regressions and it is less likely to overfit. [todo]
+I chose SVR as it can do both linear and non-linear regressions and it is less likely to overfit.

 ### Benchmark
 r2 score of 0.5 will be used as a benchmark.
 0.5 is a reasonable benchmark as equity return is often said unpredictable